Branch Rickey

 Rickey also had a career in football, as a player for the professional Shelby Blues and as a coach at Ohio Wesleyan University and Allegheny College.
-His many achievements and deep Christian faith earned him the nickname "the Mahātmā" (guru).
+He received the nickname "Mahatma" after sportswriter Tom Meany read an article describing Mahatma Gandhi as a combination of "your father and Tammany Hall."

 Early life

 Rickey was born in Portsmouth, Ohio, the son of Jacob Frank Rickey and Emily (née Brown).
 Rickey was the uncle of Beth Rickey, a Louisiana political activist.
+He graduated from Valley High School in Lucasville, Ohio, in 1899.

+College

-He graduated from Valley High School in Lucasville, Ohio, in 1899, and he was a catcher on the baseball team at Ohio Wesleyan University, where he obtained his B.A.
+Rickey was a catcher on the baseball team at Ohio Wesleyan University, where he obtained his B.A.
 Rickey was a member of the Delta Tau Delta fraternity.

-Rickey was a Master Mason in Tuscan Lodge #240 in Saint Louis.
-After arriving in Brooklyn, Rickey joined Montauk Masonic Lodge #286 in Brooklyn.

-Stricken with tuberculosis, he took the "cure" in Saranac Lake, New York in 1908 and 1909 at the Trudeau Sanatorium.
-Later, he moved into the Jacob Schiff cottage.

-Professional playing career

-Before his front office days, Rickey played both football and baseball professionally.
-He played in both baseball's minor and major leagues.